Fighting the Comanche on the Santa Fe Trail – Legends of America (original) (raw)

 We left Fort Leavenworth, Kansas, about May 10 and soon on the plains.
 Many troops had never seen any buffalo before and found great sport in wantonly slaughtering them.

 At Walnut Creek, we halted to secure a cannon thrown into that stream two seasons previously and succeeded in dragging it out.
 With a seine made of brush and grapevine, we caught more fine fish than we could dispose of.
-One morning the camp was thrown into the greatest state of excitement by a band of Indians running an enormous herd of buffalo right into us.
+One morning, the camp was thrown into the greatest state of excitement by a band of Indians running an enormous herd of buffalo right into us.

 The troops fired at them by platoons, killing hundreds of them.
 We marched in two columns and formed a hollow square at night when we camped, in which all slept excepting those on guard duty.
-Frequently someone would discover a rattlesnake or a horned toad in bed with him, and it did not take him a very long time to crawl out of his blankets!
+Frequently, someone would discover a rattlesnake or a horned toad in bed with him, and it did not take him a very long time to crawl out of his blankets!

 On July 10, we arrived at the dividing line separating the two countries and went into camp.
-The next day Major Riley sent a squad of soldiers to escort me and another of our old party, who had helped bury the $10,000, to find it.
+The next day, Major Riley sent a squad of soldiers to escort me and another of our old party, who had helped bury the $10,000, to find it.
 A few miles further up the Arkansas River than our camp, in the Mexican limits.
 When we reached the memorable spot on the island, we found the coin safe, but the water had washed the earth away, and the silver was exposed to view to excite the cupidity of anyone passing that way.
 However, there were not many travelers on that lonely route in those days, and it would have been just as secure, probably, had we poured it on the ground.
-We put the money in sacks and deposited it with Major Riley and, leaving the camp, started for Santa Fe with Captain Bent as leader of the traders.
+We put the money in sacks and deposited it with Major Riley.
+After leaving the camp, we started for Santa Fe with Captain Bent as the leader of the traders.
 We had not proceeded far when our advanced guard met Indians.
 They turned, and when within 200 yards of us, one man named Samuel Lamme was killed, his body being completely riddled with arrows.
 His head was cut off, and all his clothes were stripped from his body.
 We had a cannon, but the Mexicans who hauled it had tied it up in such a way that it could not be utilized in time to affect anything in the first assault; but when at last it was turned loose upon the Indians, they fled in dismay at the terrible noise.

-Rabbit Ears, New Mexico
+Rabbit Ears, New Mexico by Kathy Alexander.

 At Rabbit-Ear Mountain, the Indians had constructed breastworks in the brush to fight it out there.
 The Mexicans were in the advance and killed one of their number before discovering the enemy.
 We passed Point of Rocks and camped on the river.
 One of the Mexicans went out hunting and shot a huge panther; the next morning, he asked a companion to go with him and help skin the animal.
 They saw the Indians in the brush, and the one who had killed the panther said to the other, “Now for the mountains,” but his comrade retreated and was dispatched by the Indians almost within reach of the column.